 Marylu Dukic has a Bachelor’s degree and she is a Montessori credentialed educator.
 As an elementary school teacher, Ms. Dukic taught on a Navajo Reservation and she served as adjunct professor at Luther College, supervising student teachers.

-Cynthia Mennella has served the students at Children of Peace for 15 years.
-She also teaches children’s liturgy at Notre Dame de Chicago Parish.
+Cynthia Mennella has been a teacher at Children of Peace for 16 years.
+She also formerly taught children’s liturgy at Our Lady of the Holy Family Parish (combined church of Notre Dame de Chicago with Holy Family).
 Ms. Mennella has a degree in Accounting and Finance from Sydney Technical College in Australia.
 In addition to her Bachelor’s degree, Ms. Mennella is a certified Montessori paraprofessional.

-Francesca Varela has been a teacher at Children of Peace for 11 years.
-Ms. Varela serves as the third grade homeroom teacher and she teaches math to students in grades 3-5.
+Francesca Varela has been a teacher at Children of Peace for 12 years.
+Ms. Varela serves as the third and fourth grade homeroom teacher.
+She teaches math and science to students in grades 3-5.
 In addition to her catechetical certification, Ms. Varela has a Bachelor’s degree from North Park College in Elementary Education and Psychology.
 Ms. Varela is endorsed in Middle School Science and Social Studies.

-Pamela Helgerson, in addition to serving as the homeroom teacher for 5th graders, teaches Social Studies and Science to students in grades 3-5.
+Pamela Helgerson serves as the homeroom teacher for 5th graders.
+She also teaches Social Studies and Science to students in grades 3-5.
 Ms. Helgerson has been a teacher at Children of Peace for 16 years and she has a Bachelor’s degree in Education from Concordia University.

 Fifth Grade Homeroom